Back to all posts

 High Intensity Training & VO2max: The Science

-December 29, 2014Open Athletic Innovation
+December 29, 2014Open Athletic Innovation (OpenAI)

 For those endurance athletes tired of the long, slow distance training (LSD), this study suggests that your cardiovascular fitness can greatly benefit from a period of shorter, less frequent training with a greater intensity.